JackSzwergold/Writing/Scene Upon Stupid Scene.md

 ***

-*Scene Upon Stupid Scene: Not Seeing Star Wars for the Third Time (c) by Jack Szwergold.
+*Scene Upon Stupid Scene: Not Seeing Star Wars for the Third Time (c) Copyright 2015 by Jack Szwergold.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*